edrewitz/firewxpy/Documentation/firewxpy 2.0/vertical profiles.md

         The higher the number the more interpolated data points.
 This is for those who want to have a colormapped profile that appears as a line but is a series of colormapped scatter points.

-    12) relative_humidity_color (String) - Default='red'.
+    12) rh_color (String) - Default='red'.
 The color for the relative humidity line corresponding to custom_time_1.

-    13) relative_humidity_color_comparison (String) - Default='blue'.
+    13) rh_comp_color (String) - Default='blue'.
 The color for the relative humidity line corresponding to custom_time_2.

-    14) relative_humidity_alpha (Float or Integer) - Default=1.
+    14) rh_alpha (Float or Integer) - Default=1.
 A number between 0 and 1 that corresponds to the transparency of the line.
         0 = Completely Transparent, 1 = Completely Opaque.

     15) wind_color (String) - Default='darkorange'.
 The color for the wind line and wind barbs corresponding to custom_time_1.